 London is a wonderful place, absolutely packed with things to do, places to do and things to see.
 But what about the things you shouldn’t do?
-If you’re planning a visit sometime soon, make sure you read this list so you’re fully prepared for your trip!
+If you’re planning a visit sometime soon, make sure you read on so you’re fully prepared for your trip!

 While you can use cash to board Golden Tours Hop-on Hop-off buses, Transport for London buses have not accepted cash since July 2014.
 If you want to use a London bus, you’ll need an Oyster Card (available from ticket desks at London underground stations) or you can use contactless payment if you have a card issued in the UK (some internationally issued contactless cards will work, others won’t – so to be sure, go with Oyster).

-There is a golden rule when travelling anywhere in London, always budget your time to include possible tube/bus/traffic delays!
-If you are heading towards an attraction that has a timed entry, or perhaps to the train station to catch a train, always leave a little early to make sure you get there on time.
+There is a golden rule when travelling anywhere in London, always leave enough time for possible tube/bus/traffic delays!
+If you’re heading towards an attraction that has a timed entry, or perhaps to the train station to catch a train, always leave a little earlier to make sure you get there on time.

-If you have a limited time during your holiday, it’s best to plan as much as you can in advance.
+If you have limited time during your holiday, it’s best to plan as much as you can in advance.
 If you plan to visit Buckingham Palace or the Warner Bros.
-Studio Tour London, you will need to book a ticket in advance for your chosen day, as these attractions are so popular.
-We love being spontaneous on holiday, but if there are certain things you want to tick off your list when you’re here, book in advance to avoid any disappointments!
+Studio Tour London, you’ll need to book in advance, as these attractions are very popular.
+We love being spontaneous on holiday, but if there are certain things you want to tick off your list when you’re here, book early to avoid any disappointments!